Partial Causal Structure Learning for Valid Selective Conformal Inference under Interventions: Experiments

 \subsection{Real perturbation data: Replogle K562 CRISPRi screen}

 We apply the complete method to real data from the Replogle K562 CRISPRi genome-scale screen~\citep{replogle2022genomewide}, accessed via Zenodo.
-We select the 50 perturbations with the largest cell counts ($\ge 200$ cells each), retaining $p\approx 5{,}000$ genes expressed in $\ge 10\%$ of cells.
-Log-fold-change (LFC) vectors are computed per perturbation against the non-targeting control.
+We select the 50 perturbations with the largest cell counts ($\ge 200$ cells each), retaining $p\approx 5{,}000$ genes expressed in $\ge 10\%$ of cells. {Prior perturbation-screen benchmarks often use restricted intervention or gene subsets for scale \citep{sethuraman2023nodags,rohbeck2024bicycle,roohani2024gears,lopez2022dcdfg}, and we follow the same practical convention using a fixed cell-count-selected Replogle subset of 50 perturbations and $\sim$5{,}000 expressed genes.} Log-fold-change (LFC) vectors are computed per perturbation against the non-targeting control.
 Since ground-truth descendant sets are unavailable, we define proxy ``oracle'' affected sets as the top $10\%$ of genes by absolute LFC per perturbation, and DEG sets analogously.
 Perturbations are split into 10\% training, 81\% calibration, and 9\% test (5 test perturbations, $\sim$40 calibration perturbations).
 We fit $\widehat Z$ using only the training and calibration perturbations (holding out test perturbations from descendant discovery), and evaluate coverage on the held-out test perturbations using calibration perturbations for conformal calibration.

-\paragraph{Results.} Table~\ref{tab:real} summarizes results over 90{,}000 evaluations.
-The Corrected method is the only one achieving coverage above the nominal $0.9$ level ($0.906$, averaged over feasible evaluations only), consistent with the theory.
-However, it is feasible (finite quantile) for only $59.8\%$ of evaluations; the remaining $40.2\%$ produce infinite intervals because the corrected $\alpha'$ is too stringent for the available calibration set size ($n_{\mathrm{cal}}\approx 40$).
-The proxy oracle achieves only $0.864$ coverage, reflecting genuine exchangeability violations in real perturbation data: some perturbations (e.g., \emph{timm23b}, coverage $0.60$; \emph{bcr}, coverage $0.74$) exhibit strong off-target or indirect effects that violate the assumption that ``unaffected'' genes have exchangeable residuals.
-Bootstrap stability analysis (100 replicates) confirms low variance: coverage standard deviations $\le 0.003$ for all methods.